 This is where platforms like Agorize come in.
-By providing a platform for young people to validate their ideas and acquire the support that they need, Agorize encourages young people to realise their visions, implement them in real life scenarios and collaborate with world-leading organisations.
-Winning an open innovation challenge is the first validation of an idea, giving young entrepreneurs the necessary financial support, networks, mentorship and courage to take their ideas further.
+By providing a platform for young people to validate their ideas and acquire the support that they need, Agorize encourages young people to realize their visions, implement them in real-life scenarios and collaborate with world-leading organizations.
+Winning an open innovation challenge is the first validation of an idea, giving young entrepreneurs the necessary financial support, networks, mentorship, and courage to take their ideas further.

 Validate your ideas through challenges

-Amidst Covid-19, ADB has launched their #DigitalAgainstCOVID19 challenge series, surrounding the themes of health and well-being, education, economic development, enhancing capacity of governments and ADB as well as green recovery.
-Apart from the Government Accountability and Responsiveness during COVID-19 track, ADB has launched other challenges, including Digital Technology to Assess Safeguard Impacts and Real-Time and Remote Tracking of Resettlement Implementation.
+Amidst Covid-19, ADB has launched their #DigitalAgainstCOVID19 challenge series, surrounding the themes of health and well-being, education, economic development, enhancing the capacity of governments and ADB as well as green recovery.
+Apart from the Government Accountability and Responsiveness during COVID-19, ADB has launched other challenges, including Digital Technology to Assess Safeguard Impacts and Remote Tracking of Resettlement Implementation.

 As the winner of the Government Accountability and Responsiveness track, Charles has the opportunity to collaborate with ADB.
 This has given GoodGovPH the opportunity to validate their idea.
 Beyond mentorship, ADB will also need to ensure that milestones are achieved, mainly through grants, thereby keeping GoodGovPH accountable and facilitating the development process.
 As Charles says: “heart and passion can only take it so far”, financial assistance is required to turn passion into reality.
 Furthermore, ADB’s partnership with government agencies in this challenge, notably the Open Government Partnership, has given GoodGovPH access to these networks, thereby maximising social reach and impact.